Reverse Mortgage Pros and Cons

 1. Cash-Flow Relief

 The biggest benefit for many retirees is more breathing room each month.
-Replacing a traditional mortgage with a reverse mortgage can eliminate required monthly principal-and-interest payments.
-This frees budget space for essentials like healthcare, utilities, and groceries, or simply reduces stress.
+Replacing a traditional mortgage with a reverse mortgage can eliminate required principal and interest payments, freeing up budget space for essentials like healthcare planning needs, utilities, and groceries.
 Funds can be received as a lump sum, a line of credit, or monthly payments for a set period or for as long as you remain eligible.

 2. A Built-In Backup Plan for Emergencies